jwarz/data-scientists-tools/intermediate_r/readme.md

 equal to “r”.
 Keep this in mind when solving the exercises in this chapter!

-**Instructions:**
+**Steps**

--   In the editor on the right, write R code to see if `TRUE` equals `FALSE`.
+1. In the editor on the right, write R code to see if `TRUE` equals `FALSE`.
--   Likewise, check if `-6 * 14` is *not* equal to `17 - 101`.
+2. Likewise, check if `-6 * 14` is *not* equal to `17 - 101`.
--   Next up: comparison of character strings.
+3. Next up: comparison of character strings.
 Ask R whether the strings “useR” and “user” are equal.
--   Finally, find out what happens if you compare logicals to numerics: are `TRUE` and 1 equal?
+4. Finally, find out what happens if you compare logicals to numerics: are `TRUE` and 1 equal?

-**Solution:**

 ``` r
 # Comparison of logicals